Adarsh-sophos/Smart-Library/README.md

 # Book Spine Segmentation
 Book spine segmentation is a critical component of our system since each book is expected to be recognized, stored, and queried independently.
+Recognizing book spines in a photo of a bookshelf is very challenging because each spine has a small surface area containing few image features and the other spines’ image features act as clutter in feature-based image matching.

 ## First Approach (Low-level Feature Based)
+- First, a Canny edge map is extracted from the query image.
+In the Canny edge map, the crevices between book spines appear as long and straight edges, while the text and graphics on the spines appear as short and curved edges.
+- Connected components are detected in the edge map, and all components containing fewer pixels than a lower threshold are removed.
+- Next, a Hough transform is calculated from the edge map with short edges removed.
+It is found that removal of short edges improves the resolution of peaks in the Hough transform.
+- To estimate the dominant angle θ<sub>spines</sub> of the spines, the Hough peak occurrences are binned in an angular histogram.
+The bin attaining the highest count in the angular histogram yields the spines’ dominant angle θ<sub>spines</sub>.
+- Given the dominant angle θ<sub>spines</sub> of the book spines, we search for long straight lines with angle near θ<sub>spines</sub>.
+Long straight lines can be detected from the Canny edge map.

 ## Second Approach (CNN Based)
 Performance of most existing approaches is limited by book spine segmentation.
 Hand-craft features based book spine segmentation suffers from common image distortion and low contrast between books.